dundalek/warehouse/README.md

     store = backend.objectStore('', options);
 ```

-Be default the datastire is in-memory only.
+Be default the datastore is in-memory only.
 You can specify `filename` option for the persistent datastore.

 ```javascript